NJUST-KMG/Paper-list/README.md

 18）6.24 Unsupervised Model Adaptation for Continual Semantic Segmentation 19）7.29 Where and What?
 Examining Interpretable Disentangled Representations
 20) 9.3 Pre-trained Language Model based Ranking in Baidu Search

-张初兵：
+21) 9.9 Learning from Imbalanced and Incomplete Supervision with Its Application to Ride-Sharing Liability Judgment
+22) 9.15 Contrastive Multi-View Multiplex Network Embedding with Applications to Robust Network Alignment
+23) 9.17 An Experimental Study of Quantitative Evaluations on Saliency 张初兵：
 2020:
 1)10.15 Graph Agreement Models for Semi-Supervised Learning